CharlesB91/harry-potter-quiz/README.md

 # Harry Potter Quiz

 This Harry Potter Quiz is a fun and interactive quiz for all ages and for any occasion.
-This quiz is designed to test your wizarding knowledge of the famous Harry Potter Films.
+This quiz is designed to test your wizarding knowledge of the famous Harry Potter Book/Films.
 Depending on how you well you score will depend on what house you are sorted into.
 So go head and find out where you belong in Hogwarts.

 The live link can be found here - https://charlesb91.github.io/harry-potter-quiz/